joysmith/Shri-Shankaracharya-Technical-Campus/5 sem DS(A + B)  -IOT/lab/02 project.md

-## 2. WAP to blink LED light and single pole traffic light system.
+## 2. Acquaintance with NodeMCU and perform essential programming establishment